FRM95/Master-Big-Data-UCM/README.md

 #
 Repository with all exercises and projects carried out during the master's degree.

-Programming languages used: R, Python, SQL and JavaScript.
+Programming languages used: R, Python, SQL and Scala.

 Author: Miguel Moreno Mardones